The Synthetic Hilbert Additive Group Scheme: The Spherical Hilbert Group Scheme

 As a consequence of Proposition \ref{prop : unicity of cartier dual}, the Cartier duality between $\bH$ and $\widehat{\bG_m}|_{\bZ}$ lifts to spectral algebraic geometry, and so we may unambiguously refer to $\bH_{\bS}$ as the Cartier dual of $\widehat{\bG_m}$.
 We will exploit this duality between~$\bH_{\bS}$ and $\widehat{\bG_m}$ in the following construction.

 \begin{const} Let

 be the inclusion of the spectral formal multiplicative group into the spectral multiplicative group.
-Note that this is a map of abelian group objects in stacks; which essentially follows from the definition
+Note that this is a map of abelian group objects in stacks; this essentially follows from the definition

 where the fiber is taken in connective $\bZ$-modules.
 We apply Cartier duality as described in \S \ref{sec: Cartier duality} to this group map to obtain a map

 We refer to this as the Cartier duality map. \end{const}